Lion Air Flight 904

 Lion Air Flight 904 was a scheduled domestic passenger flight from Husein Sastranegara International Airport in Bandung to Ngurah Rai International Airport in Bali, Indonesia.
-On April 13, 2013, the Boeing 737-800 operating the flight crashed into water short of the runway while on final approach to land.
+On 13 April 2013, the Boeing 737-800 operating the flight crashed into water short of the runway while on final approach to land.
 All 101 passengers and 7 crew on board survived the accident.
 At 3:10 pm, the aircraft crashed approximately 0.6 nmi short of the seawall protecting the threshold of Runway 09.
 The aircraft's fuselage broke into two and 46 people were injured, 4 of them seriously.

 Among the findings contained in the final investigation report was that the crew continued the approach in adverse weather conditions beyond the point at which the approved procedure would have required to abort the landing.
 The subsequent attempt to go around was made too late to avoid the impact with the sea.
 There were no issues with the aircraft and all systems were operating normally.

+Background

 Aircraft

-The Boeing 737-8GP, registration PK-LKS, was owned by leasing company Avolon.
-It was received new from Boeing by Lion Air's subsidiary Malindo Air less than two months before the accident, on February 21, 2013.
-It was then transferred to parent Lion Air in March.
-The aircraft had been in service for less than six weeks with Lion Air before the accident.
-At the time of the accident, Lion Air had 16 other Boeing 737-800 in the fleet.
+The aircraft involved was a 53-day-old Boeing 737-8GP with serial number 38728 and registered as PK-LKS.
+It had logged about 142 hours and 37 minutes of flight time in 104 takeoff and landing cycles.
+It was manufactured by Boeing Commercial Airplanes on 19 February 2013 and was powered by two CFM International CFM56-7B24E engines.

 Crew and passengers

+The captain was 48-year-old Mahlup Gozali, an Indonesian national who joined Lion Air on 3 February 2003 and had logged 15,000 hours of flight experience, including 6,173 hours and 53 minutes on the Boeing 737.
+His co-pilot was 24-year-old Chirag Kalra, an Indian national who had 1,200 flight hours, 923 of which were on the Boeing 737.
+He joined Lion Air on 25 April 2011.

-There were two pilots and 5 flight attendants with 101 passengers on board consisting of 95 adults, 5 children and 1 infant.
-97 passengers were Indonesians, one French, one Belgian, and two Singaporeans.
+There were 2 pilots and 5 flight attendants with 101 passengers on board consisting of 95 adults, 5 children and 1 infant.
+97 passengers were Indonesians, 1 French, 1 Belgian, and 2 Singaporeans.
 6 of the crew were Indonesian while one came from India.

-The captain was 48-year-old Mahlup Ghazali, an Indonesian national who joined Lion Air in 2013 and had logged 15,000 hours of flight experience, including 6,173 hours on the Boeing 737.
-The first officer was 24-year-old Chirag Kalra, an Indian national who had 1,200 flight hours, with 973 of them on the Boeing 737.